thomasloven/lovelace-slider-entity-row/README.md

 ---
-Thanks to Gabe Cook (@gabe565) for help with fan support.
+Thanks to Gabe Cook (@gabe565) for help with fan and input_select support.